Tofazzal Hossain Manik Miah: Death and legacy

 Hossain died in 1969 at the age of 58 at Rawalpindi's Intercontinental Hotel, in Pakistan, of cardiac arrest.
-He was buried at the Azimpur graveyard, in present-day Dhaka, Bangladesh.
+He was buried at the Azimpur graveyard in Dacca.
 His closest friend and companion at death was A.K.
-Rafiqul Hussain (Khair Miah Shahib).
-Shahib accompanied his dead body to Tejgaon Dhaka Airport.
+Rafiqul Hussain Khair Miah, who accompanied his dead body to Tejgaon Airport.
 At the airport, many leaders were present to receive Miah's body.
-After the Independence of Bangladesh in 1971, the present Manik Miah Avenue of Dhaka was named after him.
+After the Independence of Bangladesh in 1971, the present Manik Mia Avenue of Dhaka was named after him.
 Mahfuz Anam described Hossain as "Manik Miah's clarity of vision, his powerful articulation, and his ability to communicate with his readers and the public beyond has proven to be unmatched in journalism till date".